![]() |

 It was 1971, and I was nine years old when my family traveled

 to Kahului on the island of Maui.
-It was an awkward time as my mother and my Aunty
+It was an awkward time as my mother and Aunty Chookie visited family in the Wailuku and Pukalani area.
+I never knew the

-festered between the adults, but the overall feeling was that we were not welcome.
+details of the family dynamics back then or if some grudge festered between the adults, but the overall feeling was that we were not welcome.

-There was a particular family who did seem to welcome us
+A particular family did not welcome us

 Sanchez.
 During those times, we children were either sent upstairs to play in